 Computer software and internally generated software costs are stated at cost less accumulated amortisation and accumulated impairment losses.
-Software is amortised over its estimated useful life on a straight-line basis.
+Internally generated software costs, which are predominantly the staff costs of individuals contributing to the development of the asset, are capitalised as intangible assets when technical feasibility and future economic benefits have been established.
+Software is amortised over its estimated useful life on a straight line basis.